opendatamesh-initiative/odm-specification-dpdescriptor/CONTRIBUTING.md

 * Search for existing discussions and issues before creating a new question
 * Post your question as a new discussion thread
 * Clearly articulate your question and provide context if needed
-* Use descriptive titles easier searchability
+* Use descriptive titles for easier searchability

 ## Sharing your knowledge
 The spirit of sharing is at the heart of the DPDS community.
 By actively participating and sharing your knowledge and experience,